 EOTech 512 vs. Aimpoint Pro – What’s Better For an AR-15?

-The tactical optics world is one that is quite expansive.
-It’s grown rapidly from the early 2000s until now.
-The red dot optic is currently the most popular choice in both police and military use, but holographic sights are also a favorite of many.
+Ah, EOTech vs. Aimpoint.
+Which is better?
+We hear this question a lot in the tactical optics world.
+The tactical optics world is quite expansive and has grown rapidly from the early 2000s until now, so although red dot optics are currently the most popular choice in both police and military use, holographic sights are also a favorite of many.

 EOTech is a small division in a large overall company called L3.
-L3 is massive and produces a wide variety of different items for the military and for civilian use, including everything from night vision optics to sensor systems.
+L3 is massive and produces a wide variety of different items for the military and for civilian use, including night vision optics and sensor systems.

 EOTech produces a wide variety of red dot scopes, magnifiers, and accessories.
-In 2017 they have branched into variable optics as well.
-EOTech has been around for some time and provided many optics to police and military forces.
+In 2017, they branched into variable optics as well.
+EOTech has been around for some time and provides many optics to police and military forces.

-EOTech optics have served in units like DEV/GRU also known as Seal Team six and was wielded on the famous Osama Bin Laden raid.
-EOTech uses a unique design and optic that when first introduced was quite revolutionary.
-A square optic with a unique reticle made waves.
+EOTech optics have served in units like DEV/GRU—also known as Seal Team six—and were wielded on the famous Osama Bin Laden raid.
+EOTech uses a unique design and optic that, when first introduced, was quite revolutionary.
+Naturally, a square optic with a unique reticle made waves.

 The Aimpoint M4 was adopted and is currently fielded with the U.S. Army as a general issue weapon optic.
 Aimpoint optics have grown in popularity as they expanded into different sizes and price ranges for their optics.

 Aimpoint is a popular choice among law enforcement and police units around the world.
-Aimpoint optics are well regarded for their durability and especially their battery life.
+Aimpoint optics are well regarded for their durability and battery life.

-Today we are looking at two of the more affordable options from both EOTech and Aimpoint that are used by both military/police and recreational shooters.
+In today’s EOTech vs. Aimpoint article, we are looking at two of the more affordable options from both EOTech and Aimpoint.
 These two models are the EOTech 512 and the Aimpoint Pro.

 Both optics are 1x sights and are designed for engagement up to 200 yards away.
-While they are very similar in many regards they are also very different.
-Both use different technology and designs to achieve their goal.
+While they share many similarities, both sights use different technology and designs to achieve their goal.

-Aimpoints use a very traditional and reliable method to display their reticle.
+Aimpoint sights use a very traditional and reliable method to display their reticle.
 The challenge with red dot optics was to create a visual red dot that only the shooter could see.
-A laser going out of the optic will appear on the target, a laser going towards the shooter is going to blind them.
+A laser going out of the optic will appear on the target; a laser going towards the shooter is going to blind them.

-The answer was to use a mirror based system.
-Aimpoint utilized a tilted mirror that is shaped spherically in combination with a red LED.
+The answer was to use a mirror-based system.
+Aimpoint utilized a tilted mirror shaped spherically in combination with a red LED.
 The red LED is placed off the axis focus.

-The mirror reflects the LED light and creates the simple red dot reticle.
-This simple system is reliable, and barely sips at a battery.
+The mirror reflects the LED light and creates a simple red dot reticle.
+This simple system is reliable and barely sips at a battery.

-The EOTech system is a little different and also more complicated.
-The reason being is that the EOTech reticle is a holographic sight.
+The EOTech system is a little different, and also more complicated, as the EOTech reticle is a holographic sight.
 More on that later.

-This creates the much more complicated reticle system that is used by EOTech optics.
+This creates a much more complicated reticle system that is used by EOTech optics.
 These complicated reticles are useful for a variety of weapons.
-These reticules do utilize and require more battery power than a regular red dot.
+These reticles utilize and require more battery power than a regular red dot.

 Here’s a good video by FieldSupply.com that walks through how Holographic Sights work:

-Below we get into the comparisons of both optics, and provide our favorites in each category.
-We’ve broken down several categories which we feel are important for any optic choice you make.
+Below we get into the comparisons of both optics and provide our favorites in each category.
+We’ve broken down several categories that we feel are important for any optic choice you make.

 You’ll see that both optics choices have some differences, and both get wins in different areas.

-The Aimpoint Pro’s reticle is pretty simple; it is a plain red dot.
+The Aimpoint Pro’s reticle is pretty simple: it is a plain red dot.
 The Aimpoint Pro’s dot is 2 MOA in size.
-This means at a 100 yards the dot covers roughly two inches of the target.
+This means at 100 yards the dot covers roughly two inches of the target.